I’m A Celebrity 2019 cast line-up rumours

 Who’s set to appear in the jungle this year?
 Here are the latest rumours…

-We’ve still got a little wait until I’m A Celebrity returns to ITV for its 19th series – but show bosses are already busy sourcing this year’s campmates.
+We’ve not got long to wait now!
+I’m A Celebrity starts on ITV for its 19th series on Sunday 17th November.

 The stellar work of celebrity executive Micky Van Praagh made jungle legends of Harry Redknapp, Emily Atack and Noel Edmonds, with the casting team hoping to recreate the same magic for this year.